mxkopf/crop_yield_climate_variables/readme.txt

 All other data files are part of the preprocessing in script 1 to 3

 The data was accessed last: 29.08.2023

+### portfolio

+The folder portfolio contains the described workflow by Nick van Nuland and Maxim Mahnkopf